mgalochkina/mgalochkina.github.io/_pages/about.md

 **December 2022:** I presented a talk at the 2022 AGU Fall Meeting titled _Sr-U thermometry tracks ocean temperatures and corrects for Sr/Ca vital effects in a slow-growing Atlantic coral_.

-**November 2022:** I attended the 27th session of the Conference of the Parties of the UNFCCC (COP27) as part of the inaugural [Ocean Pavilion](https://oceanpavilion-cop.org/).
+**November 2022:** I attended the 27th session of the Conference of the Parties of the UNFCCC (COP27) and helped run the inaugural [Ocean Pavilion](https://oceanpavilion-cop.org/).

 **October 2022:** I helped organize and presented a poster at the [2022 Graduate Climate Conference](https://graduateclimateconference.github.io/).